waqasuddinkhan/MACARON-GenMed-LabEx/README.md

 ## REQUIREMENTS

-MACARON is executable in PYTHON and tested with 2.7.X, LINUX UBUNTU 16.04 LTS.
-However, MACARON can be run on any other LINUX version.
-Before running MACARON, please make sure that following software are properly installed:
+MACARON is executable in PYTHON and tested with 2.7.X,  Before running MACARON, please make sure that following software are properly installed:

 1. __PYTHON v2.7 or later__ (tested with PYTHON v2.7.12).
 Please make sure that your running environment is set to the required version of PYTHON.